fprochazka/filip-prochazka.com/_posts/2023-05-28-mockbean-is-an-anti-pattern.md

 As a cherry on top, you could write a custom [ErrorProne rule](https://github.com/google/error-prone) that will fail the build if somebody uses the forbidden `@MockBean` by accident (which we did, but more on that some other time).

-One small disclaimer: the demo cannot handle parallel test suites properly, but the problem is not impossible to solve, we just didn't have a need for it.

 ## Conclusion

 This article is mostly about avoiding `@MockBean`, but you can just as easily introduce the same problem by using any other per-test config override.
 I'm always trying to completely avoid anything that would cause multiple contexts to be created.
-We've made it a rule to have a single [BaseTestCase](https://github.com/fprochazka/spring-mock-wrapped-bean-demo/blob/master/example-fix-custom-mockwrappedbean/src/test/java/com/fprochazka/mockbean/testing/BaseTestCase.java), that contains all the test-related configs and overrides, and none of the tests defines their own.
+We've made it a rule to have a single [BaseTestCase](https://github.com/fprochazka/spring-mock-wrapped-bean-demo/blob/master/example-fix-spybean/src/test/java/com/fprochazka/mockbean/testing/BaseTestCase.java), that contains all the test-related configs and overrides, and none of the tests defines their own.
 The only situation where I couldn't avoid overriding configs in individual tests was when I was writing a library-like functionality with parametrized configuration classes, but that can be easily extracted into a separate Maven module, so it doesn't have to affect your application.

 The Spring developers are [trying to tackle this problem systematically](https://github.com/spring-projects/spring-boot/issues/34768), but until they do, `@MockBean` is an anti-pattern in my book.